-Use a masonry paintbrush to cut in around windows and doors and beneath roof details — in the same way as you would cut in when painting interior walls.
+Once primed, use a masonry paintbrush to cut in around windows and doors and beneath roof details — in the same way as you would cut in with paint on interior walls.
 A medium to long pile roller (¾ inch or thicker) can then be used in combination with a brush where required.
 You will need a couple of coats.
 Allow each to dry out for the time stated on the tin before applying the next.

 Painting timber weatherboarding

 Whilst timber cladding tends to be left to weather naturally in most cases these days – particularly cedar, oak and larch – there are still occasions when it is painted, varnished or stained.

 In the case of weatherboarding that is already painted but requires updating, you should begin by sanding the surface and ensuring it is clear of flaking paint.
 The surface should then be thoroughly cleaned of dust and debris.

 Most exterior undercoats also contain a primer, eliminating the need to apply a primer and undercoat separately.
 If you are painting softwood cladding that has not been previously painted, you may need to use a knotting solution.
 This will prevent sap and stains from seeping through into your new paint finish.
 Certain primers contain this, but do check first.

 - Check out our ultimate guide to exterior cladding and render.

 7. Paint any tired looking windows and doors